 Mediation is kinda trendy, right?
 In the small town where I live everyone talks about meditating.
 But how many people do you know who actually, really, faithfully, do it?
 When I get real with people I often hear they don’t really know how to meditate.
 They want to learn.
 But they haven’t managed to master meditation and create a healthy habit.

 My brain goes a mile a minute

-Then again, maybe it’s just me.
 My brain goes a mile a minute.
-I’m juggling a major book deadline, work for my editing clients, four kids, and a billion other things.
-I play community soccer on Thursday nights, try to spend time painting and drawing every day, and am obsessed with reading science.
-I’m also helping to organize an epic health conference and I’m distracted with supporting loved ones who are struggling with difficult health problems.
+Does yours?
+At any given time, I’m juggling book deadlines, work for my editing clients, my kids’ wants and needs, and a billion other things.
+I play community soccer on Thursday nights, spend time painting and drawing as often as possible, and read a ton of science.
+I also help organize health conferences.
+And I’m distracted with supporting loved ones who are struggling with difficult health problems.

 To make matters worse, I tend towards high anxiety.
-Worry seems coded deeply into my DNA.
-So suddenly hitting this cosmic PAUSE button and then having it all be still is really, I mean really, hard for me.
+Worry seems coded in my DNA.
+So suddenly hitting a cosmic PAUSE button and then having it all be still is really, I mean really, hard for me.
 So this article is as much for me as for anyone else reading it.
 I want to learn how to meditate.
-I want to do it, not just talk about it or flirt with it.

 Benefits of meditation supported by science

 There are good scientific reasons to learn to meditate that go far beyond FOMO or trends.
 While some benefits to meditating may be over-stated because of studies with small sample sizes, Harvard researchers found evidence that meditation has significant benefits, especially in treating depression, anxiety, and pain.

 There are a handful of key areas—including depression, chronic pain, and anxiety—in which well-designed, well-run studies have shown benefits for patients engaging in a mindfulness meditation program, with effects similar to other existing treatments.” ~The Harvard Gazette